-During their time with the HAI Program, the fellow will have the opportunity to directly observe and interact with Program members from a variety of clinical, communication, and epidemiological backgrounds.
-Specifically, the position sits with the Prevention and Epidemiology team, which is headed by the primary mentor and houses the AR Prevention and Response and Surveillance sub-teams which includes the secondary mentor and five additional epidemiologists and a data specialist.
+With the support of the mentors, Surveillance and Analytics-CalREDIE and Epidemiologic Response and Prevention teams, and other HAI Program staff (including interaction most routinely with 15 infection preventionists, 3 medical epidemiologists, and the Program Chief and Assistant Chief), the fellow's day-to-day activities will be as an epidemiologist focusing During their time with the HAI Program, the fellow will have the opportunity to directly observe and interact with Program members from a variety of clinical, communication, and epidemiological backgrounds.
+Specifically, the position sits with the Surveillance and Analytics-CalREDIE team, which includes the secondary mentor, two additional epidemiologists, and a data specialist, and is headed by the primary mentor.
+The primary mentor is also the acting team lead for the Epidemiologic Response and Prevention team which includes four additional epidemiologists.
 The AEF fellow's primary assignment will be to assist with surveillance and response activities for AR pathogens, primarily CPOs and Candida auris.

-With the support of the mentors, AR Prevention and Response and Surveillance team and other HAI Program staff (including interaction most routinely with 14 infection preventionists, 3 medical epidemiologists, and the Program Chief and Assistant Chief), the fellow's day-to-day activities will be as an epidemiologist focusing on AR-related activities.
+With the support of the mentors, Surveillance and Analytics-CalREDIE and Epidemiologic Response and Prevention teams, and other HAI Program staff (including interaction most routinely with 15 infection preventionists, 3 medical epidemiologists, and the Program Chief and Assistant Chief), the fellow's day-to-day activities will be as an epidemiologist focusing on AR-related activities.
 These include managing AR data and maintaining a database, interacting with local public health jurisdiction staff and healthcare facilities to investigate HAI and AR cases or outbreaks, coordinating with regional, state, and local public health and clinical laboratories, and attending weekly laboratory, investigations, and HAI Program staff meetings as relevant.
 In addition, the fellow will be given ample dedicated time to complete projects that are requirements of the fellowship, and opportunities to explore their own interests.
 The throughline of these activities, however, will be a focus on building skills related to surveillance.
 This includes routine review of new cases, analysis of incoming electronic laboratory reporting (ELR), and follow-up with local health departments to obtain epidemiologic data.
 Working with and understanding surveillance data through collecting, abstracting, standardizing, and managing it, will be an essential part of the AEF fellow's daily activities, and serves as the foundation for many of the fellow's projects, including the surveillance system evaluation, cluster/outbreak investigation, and proposed major project.